On-campus mental health resources at Brown University

 How to tell a therapist it's not working

-If you don’t feel a connection with your therapist and haven’t seen any progress, it may be time to move on.
-Use these strategies to tell your therapist it’s not a good fit.
+If after 2-3 therapy sessions, you don’t feel a connection with your therapist and haven’t seen any progress, it may be time to move on.
+Telling your therapist it’s not going to work can feel like breaking up with someone, but unlike the dating world, a therapist is a professional and won’t take it personally.
+Use these strategies to politely tell your therapist it’s not a good fit.

 Different types of therapists